pittar/pvc-data-copy/README.md

 You're ready to copy some data!

-Now, simply apply create the Job (and watch the logs if you want to see the progress).
+Now, simply apply/create the Job (and watch the logs if you want to see the progress).

 ```
 $ oc apply -f copy-data-job.yaml -n cicd